mondas-mania/msk-conduktor/terraform/README.md

-# Terraform Basic VPC Deployment
+# Terraform Conduktor Deployment

-This Terraform configuration will deploy a basic VPC into an account of your choice.
+This Terraform configuration will deploy a basic setup of Conduktor into an account of your choice.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements